zeya2u9/PTPerf/PT_Client_Server_Setup/PT9/readme.txt

 dnstt Nameserver Records Setup
 ------------------------------

-// buy a domain (on namecheap/porkbun et cetera)
+// buy a domain (on namecheap, porkbun, etc.)
 // add your dnstt server's IP as a custom nameserver for a subdomain of your domain, say t.<domain>.xyz (keep a short subdomain like 't' or 'a') and add an NS record for that subdomain (for example ns1.<domain>.xyz) and an A record for this NS record.
 This A record will have the IP of your dnstt server.

-// (for more hints follow see https://www.bamsoftware.com/software/dnstt/)
+// (for more hints follow, see https://www.bamsoftware.com/software/dnstt/)

-General Intructions
+General Instructions
 -------------------

 - git clone https://www.bamsoftware.com/git/dnstt.git
-// (on both client and server side)
+// (on both the client and server side)
 - cd ./dnstt/dnstt-<client/server>

 - go build (both sides)